VictorNalu/sorting_algorithms/README.md

 in the worst case
     File: 106-bitonic_sort.c, 106-O

-> Quick Sort - Hoare Partition Scheme
+> Quick Sort - Hoare Partition Scheme:
     Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

 Prototype: void quick_sort_hoare(int *array, size_t size);